Llennpie/LibV64Core/README.md

 # LibV64Core

-- **LibV64Core** is an experimental C# class library aiming to assist developers with creating *Super Mario 64* machinima tools.
+- **LibV64Core** is an experimental C# class library aiming to assist developers with creating memory-based *Super Mario 64* machinima tools.
 - This library was designed to be as simple and lightweight as possible, while keeping core features intact.

 ## Usage